 Almost every morning, I go out to the barn.
 Our ducks have already laid their eggs.
 They can also lay multiple eggs per day!
 This is a good option if you don’t want six or more hens.

 Duck eggs are larger than chicken eggs.
-They also have a thicker shell.
-In addition, our Duck eggs are white, where many of our chicken eggs are brown because of the breed of the bird.
+They also have thicker shells.
+In addition, our Duck eggs are white, whereas many of our chicken eggs are brown because of the breed of the bird.

 There is a great comparison of the pros and cons of duck eggs and chicken eggs here.